 Like so many others, we love the look of a classic Bundt cake.
 But, we had some trouble with sticking and breaking.
 We thought it might be the recipe.
-After a great chat with the customer service lead at Nordic Ware, we learned some great tips and techniques to get a beautiful Bundt!
+After a great chat with a customer service lead at Nordic Ware, we learned some great tips and techniques to get a beautiful Bundt!
 In our post today, we'll share those tips along with some of our own learnings.
-We also learned a few things about the different types of Bundt pans that we'd like to share with you, along with our recommendations.
+We also discovered a few things about the different types of Bundt pans that we'd like to share with you, along with our recommendations.

 Here are some great tips and techniques to not break the Bundt!